-- Ensuring factual information about Tahmoor Mine is widely available to stakeholders with an interest. - Raising awareness of the Coal Mine Subsidence Compensation Act 2017 and the role of Subsidence Advisory in administering the Act. - Providing stakeholders with opportunities to ask questions and identify areas of concern. - Building on existing long-term relationships with stakeholder groups within the mining area.
+- Ensuring factual information about the proposal is widely available to stakeholders with an interest. - b) Raising awareness of the NSW approvals process. - c) Providing stakeholders with opportunities to ask questions and identify areas of concern with respect to the project. - d) Building community acceptance for the project and its overall objectives. - e) Building on existing long-time relationships with stakeholder groups within the project area.

-2.3 Key Tasks
+2.3 Key tasks